Cookies?

 Abstract

-We study the effect of long-term care (LTC) subsidies and supports on the wellbeing of unpaid caregivers.
-We draw on evidence from a policy intervention, that universalized previously means-tested caregiving supports in Scotland, known as free long-term care (FPC).
+We study the effect of long-term care subsidies and supports on the well-being of unpaid caregivers.
+We draw on evidence from a policy intervention, which universalized previously means-tested caregiving supports in Scotland, known as free personal care (FPC).
 We document causal evidence of an increase in the well-being (happiness) of unpaid carers after the introduction of FPC.
-Our estimates suggest economically relevant improvements in the happiness (12pp increase in subjective wellbeing) among caregivers exposed to FPC and that provide at least 35 hours of care per week.
-Consistently, these results are larger among women and non-actively employed caregivers (17pp increase in happiness).
-Estimates are not driven by selection into caregiving (we find similar wellbeing effects among caregivers from the beginning and caregivers throughout the sample), and are driven by income effects of FPC among caregivers.
+Our estimates suggest economically relevant improvements in happiness (12 percentage point increase in subjective well-being) among caregivers exposed to FPC and who provide at least 35 hours of care per week.
+Consistently, these results are larger among women and non-actively employed caregivers (17 percentage point increase in happiness).
+Estimates are not driven by selection into caregiving; they are explained by income effects of FPC among caregivers.

 Item Type: Article